Creamed Corn Pudding

 Instructions

-• Add the whole kernel corn and cream-style sweet corn, and mix well.
+• Stir in the corn.
+Add the whole kernel corn and cream-style sweet corn, and mix until well incorporated.

-• Pour the mixture into the prepared baking pan, and bake for 40 minutes, or until the top is golden-brown.
+• Bake.
+Pour the mixture into the prepared baking pan, and bake for 40 minutes until the top is golden-brown.

-• Let stand for 10 to 15 minutes before serving.
+• Serve.
+Remove the corn pudding from the oven and let it rest for 10 to 15 minutes before serving.

 Nutrition